Back to Creator Lab

 What We Look for When Hiring Chatters

-After hiring OnlyFans chatters for years — over 30 at this point — Some of them are incredible — they'll turn a dead conversation into a $200 custom sale in 15 minutes.
+After hiring OnlyFans chatters for years — over 30 at this point — I've got a pretty clear OnlyFans chatter job description in my head.
+Some of them are incredible — they'll turn a dead conversation into a $200 custom sale in 15 minutes.
 Others flame out in the first week.
 Here's what separates the two.

 Natural sales instinct